theja-mitta/WebScraper/README.md

 6. csv - module to read and write csv files
 7. json - module to load and parse json
 8. Beautiful Soup - Webscraping library

+# Commands to run
+1. python -m unittest - To run test cases
+2. pip install #module_name# - To install dependencies
+3. python main.py - To run the application